 Origin and History

-The Archbishop of Trier contributed a regiment to the Reichsarmee during the Seven Years' War.
-This regiment consisted of 2 battalions (each counting 4 musketeer companies and no grenadier company) and 2 3 pdr for battalion for a total of 1,102 men and 4 guns.
+During the Seven Years' War, the Archbishop of Trier contributed a regiment to the Reichsarmee.
+This regiment consisted of 2 battalions (each counting 4 musketeer companies, no grenadier company and and 2-3 pdr battalion guns) for a total of 1,102 men and 4 guns.

-Soubise rated this regiment as "poor".
+The Prince de Soubise rated this regiment as "very poor".
 Indeed it was assembled from scratch and filled up almost exclusively with recruits, whose quality could be improved only with better training and battle experience.
-For some time the II Battalion was commanded to guard the Reichsarmee artillery park: it was put again in the battle order only by the Elector suasion.
+For some time the 2nd Battalion was commanded to guard the Reichsarmee artillery park: it was put again in the battle order only by the Elector suasion.

 - no information found yet